joe-p/Mithras-Contracts/README.md

 Commitment = hash(hash(Amount,K,R))
 ```

-The user sends a transaction group with two transactions:
+The user sends a transaction group with at least two transactions:
 1. An app call to ***APP***'s deposit method signed by ***DV*** with args `(proof, public inputs, sender)`
 2. A payment of `Amount` tokens to ***APP*** from `sender`